flancian/garden/system theoretic process analysis.md

 	- step four: [[identify loss scenarios]]
 		- a [[loss scenario]] describes the [[causal factors]] that can lead to the [[unsafe control actions]] and to [[hazards]].
 		- 4a: write scenarios which cause UCAs
-		- 4b: write scenarios whe
+		- 4b: write scenarios where control actions are ont followed